NRCan/geo-deep-learning/README.md

   num_tst_samples:                              # Number of samples to use for test. (default: all samples in hdfs file are taken)
   batch_size: 32                                # Size of each batch
   num_epochs: 150                               # Number of epochs
+  loss_fn: CrossEntropy                         # One of CrossEntropy, Lovasz, Focal, OhemCrossEntropy (*Lovasz for segmentation tasks only)
+  optimizer: adabound                           # One of adam, sgd or adabound
   learning_rate: 0.0001                         # Initial learning rate
   weight_decay: 0                               # Value for weight decay (each epoch)
   gamma: 0.9                                    # Multiple for learning rate decay